Webmaster Sought by Lincoln Owners Club

 Dick Kughn of Dearborn, Michigan.
 His wife, Linda, died several years ago.

-Byron "Barney" Olsen of St. Paul, Minnesota, a regular contributor to The Fork & Blade magazine.
+Byron "Barney" Olsen of St. Paul, Minnesota, a regular contributor to The Fork & Blade.
 He is survived by his wife, Alis.

 Robert Hanson of North Potomac, Maryland.

-Lincoln Owners Club Annual Dinner Meeting on October 10 in Hershey
+Lincoln Owners Club Annual Dinner Meeting October 10 in Hershey

 The annual Lincoln Owners Club dinner meeting will be held on Thursday, October 10 at the Hershey Lodge.
 Social hour begins at 6:30 p.m. followed by dinner.
 Complete details are included in the fall issue of The Fork & Blade.
 Cost is only $35; your club subsidizes a portion of the cost!
 Plan on joining fellow LOC members for an evening of fellowship.
 It's a great time to visit with fellow LOC members,share information about your cars and locate parts you may need to complete repairs or restoration.
 Make reservations as soon as possible!

 2019 Lincoln Homecoming at Lincoln Motor Car Heritage Museum